 Cynthia is embarking on a journey away from the Bay Area at the end of April.
 She is offering several farewell classes and events for students and friends.
 Be sure to join her email list to stay in touch!

 Saturday, April 7th: Letting Go: Trust & Faith @ Adeline Yoga Studio

 2-4pm Donation-based class; 5:30-8:30pm Potluck & Party

 Sunday, April 15th: Every Ending is a Beginning @ Iyengar Yoga Institute of SF

-Cynthia Bates in an experienced Certified Iyengar Yoga Teacher (CIYT) at the Intermediate Junior II level based in San Francisco.
-Her goal as a teacher of yoga is singular, to inspire transformational experiences that lead to positive life change.
+Cynthia Bates is a seasoned Certified Iyengar Yoga Teacher (CIYT) at the Intermediate Junior II level and Certified Yoga Therapist (C-IAYT).
+Her goal as a teacher is singular, to inspire transformational experiences that lead to positive life change.
 For Cynthia, injury, illness and trauma can all be used as a skillful means for spiritual practice.
-She is driven by the awesome power of the practice of yoga transmitted through B.K.S.
-Iyengar.
-She is a devoted student of Manouso Manos, Victoria Austin and the Iyengar family with whom she had the honor of studying with in India in 2010, 2012 & 2014.
+She is a devoted student of Manouso Manos, Victoria Austin, B.K.S.
+Iyengar and the Iyengar family with whom she had the honor of studying with in India in 2010, 2012 and 2014.
 She furthers her education by assisting Manouso Manos weekly in public classes and participating in specialized yoga therapeutics training.
 She recently completed the first three year certified Iyengar Yoga Therapeutics program led by Manouso Manos.
 She is also a student of Tsokyni Rinpoche and Chokyi Nyima Rinpoche and a practitioner of Tibetan Buddhism.

 Public Class Schedule